chrisdembia/opensim-core/README.md

 control, etc.), and Java and Python wrapping.
 This repository does *not* include source code for the OpenSim GUI.

 Simple example
 --------------
+Let's simulate a simple arm whose elbow is actuated by a muscle:
 ```cpp
 #include <OpenSim/OpenSim.h>
 using namespace SimTK;